-See "Special Distribution" and "Certain Relationships and Related Transactions - Special Distribution" for additional information regarding the beneficiaries of the special distribution.
+See "Special Distribution" and "Certain Relationships and Related Transactions - Special Distribution" for additional information regarding the amount and the beneficiaries of the special distribution.

-Dividend policy

-$Except \ with \ respect \ to \ the \ special \ distribution, \ we \ do \ not \ anticipate \ declaring \ or \ paying \ any \ cash \ dividends \ on \ our$ common stock in the foreseeable future.
+Dividend policy Except with respect to the special distribution, we do not anticipate declaring or paying any cash dividends on our common stock in the foreseeable future.

-Risk factors

-You should carefully read and consider the information set forth under the heading titled "Risk Factors" and all other information set forth in this prospectus before deciding to invest in shares of our common stock.
+Risk factors You should carefully read and consider the information set forth under the heading titled "Risk Factors" and all other information set forth in this prospectus before deciding to invest in shares of our common stock.

-Proposed Nasdaq Global Market symbol
+Nasdaq Global Market symbol LOPE

-LOPE

 The number of shares of our common stock to be outstanding following this offering is based on the number of shares of our common stock outstanding as of September 30, 2008, and excludes 5,249,921 shares of common stock reserved for future issuance under our stock-based compensation plans.
-The 5,249,921 shares reserved for future issuance includes 104,998 fully vested restricted shares to be granted to Brian E. Mueller, our Chief Executive Officer, and 704,923 fully vested and 2,492,256 unvested stock options to be granted to employees and a director immediately following the effectiveness of the offering at the initial public offering price.
+The 5,249,921 shares reserved for future issuance includes 109,329 fully vested restricted shares to be granted to Brian E. Mueller, our Chief Executive Officer, and 733,990 fully vested and 2,595,983 unvested stock options to be granted to employees and a director immediately following the effectiveness of the offering at the initial public offering price.